Liturgical Celebrations as Living Memory

 The seven sacraments are considered the foundation of Catholic life.
 Each has meaning and purpose at different stages of life.
 From baptism to anointing of the sick, they help sustain the life of faith.

-In confirmation, a young person’s faith is strengthened.
+A young person’s faith is strengthened in confirmation.
 In marriage, couples live out God’s grace in their union.
 In every Mass, the Eucharist reminds believers of Christ’s sacrifice and love.
 These sacraments are not just narrated—they are lived traditions.

 The priest, in his role as mediator, does more than perform ceremonies.
 He also teaches the meaning behind each sacrament.
 Through his homilies, explanations, and lifestyle, he shares their spirit with the faithful.